 How do I get ready for hip resurfacing?

-whether you should stop taking any medicines ahead of time, like blood thinners.
-If
+stop taking any medicines ahead of time, like blood thinners.
+If you are a smoker,

 How is hip resurfacing done?

-and the surgical approach.
-An orthopedic surgeon will perform the surgery aided by a team of specialized
+approach.
+An orthopedic surgeon will do the surgery aided by a team of specialized

 healthcare professionals.
 The whole operation may take 2 or 3 hours.
 In general, you

 can expect the following:

 anesthesia and a medicine to keep you relaxed but awake.)

-- A healthcare professional will carefully monitor your vital signs, like your heart rate and
+An anesthesiologist will carefully watch your vital signs, like your heart rate and

-down your throat during the operation to help you breathe.
+your throat during the operation to help you breathe.

-- You may receive antibiotics, during and after the procedure, to help prevent infection.
+You may get antibiotics during and after the procedure, to help prevent infection.

-- Your surgeon will make an incision in your thigh, usually on your back side, cutting
+Your surgeon will make an incision in your thigh, usually on your back side, cutting

 through skin and muscle.

-- Someone will then remove the damaged cartilage and bone lining the socket.
+The surgeon will then remove the damaged cartilage and bone lining the socket.

-- A metal cup is pushed into the socket.
+A metal cup is pushed into the socket.

-- Your surgeon will place the femoral head back in the socket.
+Your surgeon will place the femoral head back in the socket.